-Appointment of members as trustee
+Appointment of corporation as trustee

-The trustee may appoint the members of the fund as trustees in place of the trustee by executing a deed to that effect.
-It may only do so if immediately afterwards it executes another deed which provides the mechanisms to enable the members of the fund to act as trustees.
+The trustees may appoint a corporation as trustee by executing a deed to that effect.
+They may only do so if immediately after executing that deed they replace this deed with another deed which provides the mechanisms to enable a corporation to act as trustee.